csiebler/mlops-demo/README.md

 # mlops-demo

-Demo for MLOps with Azure Machine Learning

-:star: A fully documented starting template repo can be found here: [microsoft/aml-acceleration-template](https://github.com/microsoft/aml-acceleration-template/).
+This repo shows some introduction examples to Azure Machine Learning and a simple MLOps implemenation for automating model training and deployment.

 ## Setup & Demo Flow